 For news and information about what's going on, visit our Press Room.
 For other news including the latest specials and promotions, visit our Specials Page or check out the Newsletter Archive.
 You can sign up for our Newsletter List and we'll send your our monthly mailing with the latest events, news and discounts.
 For up-to-date information on Yosemite, check out the Daily Report below, straight from the National Park Service.
-(We promise not to sh

 Daily Report - Yosemite National Park

-Friday, July 11, 2014
+Thursday, July 24, 2014

-Today: Sunny, with a high near 93.
-West southwest wind 5 to 10 mph.
+Today: Sunny, with a high near 97.
+Light and variable wind becoming west southwest 5 to 10 mph in the afternoon.

-Today: Sunny, with a high near 90.
-West wind 5 to 10 mph.
+Today: Sunny, with a high near 95.
+Light south southwest wind becoming west southwest 5 to 10 mph in the afternoon.

-Sunday: Sunny and hot, with a high near 101.
+Saturday: Sunny and hot, with a high near 100.
 East wind 5 to 10 mph becoming west southwest in the morning.

-Today: Sunny, with a high near 69.
-Calm wind becoming west southwest around 5 mph in the afternoon.
+Today: Sunny, with a high near 72.
+South southwest wind around 10 mph.

-Saturday: Sunny, with a high near 76.
-East northeast wind 5 to 10 mph becoming light and variable.
+Saturday: Sunny, with a high near 74.
+South southeast wind 5 to 10 mph becoming southwest in the morning.